puppetlabs-toy-chest/puppetlabs-openstack/README.md

 OpenStack.
 The module does not build out a high-availability or SSL secured cluster, and should be regarded as a learning and testing tool, similar to devstack.
 My own use of this module was previously for puppet-openstack development, and is now used for demos and interoperability testing.

+###Forked

+I was the original author of this module, and am to blame for nearly all of its bugs and oddities.
+Please do not use it for production work.
+It might be a start, but there is so much more that you would be missing my using it.
+Also, it's a bit weird.
+I was trying to get my head around some ideas of node management and code encapsulation using Puppet, and while I got a number of things right, and came up with some clever hacks for Puppet shortcomings, I also got some things wrong.
+Rearchitechting is a task left to someone else, and there is probably a better solution out there already.

+Why a fork?
+While I no longer maintain the upstream module (indeed, who really does any more?), I still have need for a flexible, non-devstack way to deploy stable OpenStack releases for demonstrations and testing.
+Mosly I'm interested in understanding the DefCore test suite so I can offer help on configuration, execution, and updating of the OpenStack Tempest tests that target DefCore.
+As such, this fork is biased towards building out a working test platform.
+Some branches may including working materials such as RefStack result pages so I can track the progress of the module as I work out bugs and misconfigurations.

+I generally let the upstream managers know what I'm up to and they are free to crib from my work, but maintaing a general-purpose module is outside of the scope of my work and goals.

+I have a goal of swapping this module out for something else that will do a similar source-based deployment of OpenStack.
+Don't hold your breath for it, though.
+The Puppet OpenStack modules, for all their quirks and dependence on vendor packaging, tend to get the job done.

 ##Versioning